-SUPPORT FOR THE JOHN LEWIS VOTING RIGHTS ACT
+SUPPORT FOR THE JOHN LEWIS VOTING RIGHTS ADVANCEMENT ACT

-5 WHEREAS, voting is fundamental to democracy in the United States' form of government; and
+WHEREAS, voting is fundamental to democracy in the United States' form of government; and

-7 WHEREAS, the Voting Rights Act of 1965 was passed to ensure that has provided millions of 8 Black, Latinx, Asian American and Native American citizens, who were previously denied suffrage, 9 with a more equitable opportunity to cast a ballot have an equal opportunity to cast their ballot; and
+WHEREAS, the Voting Rights Act of 1965 was passed to ensure that millions of Black, Latinx, Asian American and Native American citizens who were previously denied suffrage have an equal opportunity to cast their ballot; and

-WHEREAS, in the 2013, Shelby County v.
+WHEREAS, in the 2013 Shelby County v.
 Holder decision, the United States Supreme Court upheld Section 5 of the Voting Rights Act, requiring jurisdictions with a history of discrimination to submit any proposed changes in voting procedures to the U.S. Department of Justice or a federal district court in Washington, D.C. to ensure the change would not harm minority voters (known as "preclearance"); and

-WHEREAS, the in the Shelby County v.
-Holder decision, the United States Supreme Court of the United States struck down Section 4(b) of the Voting Rights Act of 1965, which contained a the coverage formula used to determine ing which jurisdictions are were covered by Section 5 of the Act; and
+WHEREAS, in the Shelby County V. Holder decision, the United States Supreme Court struck down Section 4(b) of the Voting Rights Act of 1965, which contained the coverage formula used to determine which jurisdictions are covered by Section 5 of the Act; and

-WHEREAS, until Congress passes legislation establishing a new coverage formula, Section 5 of the Voting Rights Act of 1965 is rendered practically defunct inoperable until Congress enacts a new eoverage formula; and
+WHEREAS, Section 5 of the Voting Rights Act of 1965 is practically defunct; and

-WHEREAS, following the 2013 Shelby County v.
-Holder decision, several states enacted new voting restrictions that, prior to the 2013 decision, would otherwise have been subject to preclearance under Section 5 of the Voting Rights Act of 1965; and
+WHEREAS, following the 2013 Shelby County V. Holder decision, several states enacted new voting restrictions that, prior to the 2013 decision, would have been subject to preclearance under Section 5 of the Voting Rights Act of 1965; and

-WHEREAS, the United States House of Representatives of the United States, in a report entitled "Voting Rights and Election Administration in the United States of America" concluded that "without federal protections, new and old barriers to voting have emerged" that "disproportionately impact minority voters"; and
+WHEREAS, the United States House of Representatives, in a report entitled Voting Rights and Election Administration in the United States of America concluded that "without federal protections, new and old barriers to voting have emerged" that "disproportionately impact minority voters;" and